snowplow-archive/snowplow.github.com/about/jobs/data-engineer.md

 Infrastructure engineering is focused on helping Snowplow Analytics Ltd to grow to managing 100, then 1,000, then 10,000 AWS accounts as part of the Snowplow [Managed Service](http://snowplowanalytics.com/trial/).

-To deliver the Snowplow Managed Service we have built a proprietary deployment, orchestration and monitoring stack; we are also developing open source infrastructure tooling, such as DAG runners, Hadoop jobflow runners and similar.
+To deliver the Snowplow Managed Service we have built a proprietary deployment, orchestration and monitoring stack, using pragmatic technologies including Ansible, CloudFormation, bash, Golang, cron and PagerDuty.
+We are also developing open source infrastructure tooling, such as DAG runners, Hadoop jobflow runners and similar.

-Today, our in-house Managed Service stack uses pragmatic technologies including Ansible, CloudFormation, bash, Golang, cron and PagerDuty.
-We are constantly iterating on and evolving this stack - current and planned projects include:
+We are constantly iterating on and evolving our infrastructure stack - current and planned projects include:

-* Porting our real-time pipeline orchestration engine to Kubernetes
+* Porting our real-time pipeline orchestration engine to Kubernetes, then open sourcing it
 * Replacing our in-house secrets manager with HashiCorp Vault
-* Adding a UI to Factotum, our DAG runner
+* Adding a UI to Factotum, our open source DAG runner
 * Implementing Mesos and evaluating options for running scheduled job DAGs on Mesos (replacing our in-house distributed cron system)
 * Building a framework for automatic upgrades of customers' Snowplow pipelines
 * Evaluating Nix as a replacement for much of our Ansible automation